ucbvislab/d3-deconstructor/README.md

 First release - October 2014

-The D3 Deconstructor is a Google Chrome plugin for extracting data from [D3.js](http://d3js.org) visualizations.
+The D3 Deconstructor is a Google Chrome extension for extracting data from [D3.js](http://d3js.org) visualizations.
 D3 _binds data_ to DOM elements when building a visualization.
 Deconstructor extracts this data and the visual mark attributes (such as position, width, height, and color) for each element in a D3 visualization.
 Then, elements are grouped by the type of data they are bound to.

 The D3 Deconstructor was developed in the [VisLab](http://vis.berkeley.edu) at UC Berkeley.
 We also used the results of deconstruction to enable restyling of D3 visualizations.
 You can find the paper here: http://vis.berkeley.edu/papers/d3decon